-Recommended separation distances between portable and mobile RF communications equipment and the Sensor electromagnetic interference by maintaining a minimum distance between portable and mobile RF communications equipment (transmitters) and the Sensor as recommended below, according to the maximum output power of the communications equipment.
+Recommended separation distances between portable and mobile RF communications equipment and the Sensor

+The Sensor is intended for use in an electromagnetic environment in which radiated RF disturbances are controlled.
+The customer or the user of the Sensor can help prevent electromagnetic interference by maintaining a minimum distance between portable and mobile RF communications equipment (transmitters) and the Sensor as recommended below, according to the maximum output power of the communications equipment.